keithalewis/math/uf.md

 variable together with the probabilities of the values it can have.
 The mathematical definition is that a random variable is a function from a _sample space_ to the real numbers.
-Prepend the sample space to the cartesian products involved to make them mathematically correct.
+Prepend the sample space to the Cartesian products involved to make them mathematically correct.

 [^3]: A _stopping time_ is a random variable taking values in $T$ that depends only on prior information, for example, when the price of a stock